Serotonin-Syndrome/resource_analyser/README.md

 <img src="/img/VSCodeView1.png">
 <img src="/img/VSCodeView2.png">

- and the live demo is below (it may take a while to load this GIF):
+ and the live demo is below (it might take a while to load this GIF):
 <img src="/img/end3.gif?inline=false">

-Moreover, we’ve studied the <a href="https://github.com/Fantom-foundation/serial_hacking_fantom_rbvm">November's winner solution</a>; during the first expert session with Fantom expert Samuel, we were allowed to use this open source solution and decided try to extend Fantom web smart contract IDE functionality.
+Moreover, we’ve studied the <a href="https://github.com/Fantom-foundation/serial_hacking_fantom_rbvm">November's winner solution</a>; during the first expert session with Fantom expert Samuel, we were allowed to use this open source solution and decided to try to extend Fantom web smart contract IDE functionality.
 Why?
 Because you can not only develop code in your classical IDE, but also code in any time with any devices from all over the world.
 That is how the updated web IDE looks like.

 <img src="/img/FantomIDE.png">
 You can always check how does it work by yourself on our web-site: <a href="http://fantom-ide.axe.ru/gas-usage#helloworld.ll"> http://fantom-ide.axe.ru/gas-usage#helloworld.ll </a>.